stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-We next add a second image implementation to support textures:
+A second implementation can now be implemented to support textures:

 ```java
 class DefaultImage extends AbstractVulkanObject implements Image {